RedemptionReligion/Redemption/interfaith_dialogue/christianity.md

 A: Not at all.
 Redemptionism is not about replacing existing faiths but about enriching them.
 You can explore Redemptionism’s teachings while maintaining your Christian beliefs.

 Q: How does Redemptionism view Jesus Christ?
-A: We honor Jesus Christ as the Son of God and the Messiah, whose teachings on love, compassion, and forgiveness align with the core values of Redemptionism.
+A: We honor Jesus Christ as a prophet and a prominent figure in history, whose teachings on love, compassion, and forgiveness align with the core values of Redemptionism.

 Q: What is Redemptionism’s stance on heaven and hell?
 A: Redemptionism believes that hell is a place of suffering and hardship, but it is not final.
 We believe souls can cultivate virtues through their experiences in hell and ultimately enter heaven.